imdahmd/spring-async-req-processing/README.md

 1. At this point, i.e after 2.5 secs, all the curl commands return with the response from server with a text reponse like "Result for violet"

 ##### Conclusion:
-Support for async request handling allows you to defer the response computation to another thread, and frees up servlet thread to handle consequtive requests.
+Support for asynchronous request handling allows you to defer the response computation to another thread, and frees up servlet thread to handle consequtive requests.
 After a thread is done with its computation, the response is correctly mapped back to the original request.

 References:
 * http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html#mvc-ann-async